-He has experience across all types of real estate assets and businesses including logistics and industrial assets, data centres, hospitality and hotels, health care/life sciences, residential (PRS/BTR and build to sell), student accommodation, offices and retail.
-David has developed a particular specialism in buying, selling, financing, developing and leasing data centres.
+He has experience across all types of real estate assets and businesses including logistics and industrial assets, data centres, hospitality and hotels, health care/life sciences, film and sound studios, residential (PRS/BTR and build to sell), student accommodation, offices and retail.

 David is recognised in The Legal 500 as a Leading Individual and by IFLR1000 as a Notable Practitioner.

-Clients have described David and the team in The Legal 500 as ‘dynamic and commercial’, ‘hands-on’, ‘feeling more like a part of the partnership than an external advisory law firm’ and ‘their attention to detail, responsiveness, commercial acumen and ability to find sensible compromises in negotiations are first rate.’
+Clients have described David and the team in The Legal 500 as “standouts,” “extremely responsive and thorough” with an ability to “cut straight to the heart of issues on transactions” and working with them feels “more like a part of the partnership than an external advisory law firm.”
+Clients also compliment their “commercial acumen and ability to find sensible compromises in negotiations as first rate.”